orbyone/Sensible.PredictionIO.NET/README.md

 Roadmap
 -------
 * support for start time/end time item attributes
+* support for item rating
-* support custom attributes for items
+* support for custom attributes for items